pran13-git/Vroom/readme.md

 **Vroom** is a universal project launcher in CLI.
 It detects and runs a wide range of project types automatically — with zero configuration.

+## Why Vroom?
+**Vroom** saves time by automatically detecting project types, setting up environments, installing dependencies, and running the right start command — all with a single command.
+It removes the need to remember how each project works, making it ideal for developers juggling multiple repos, switching between languages, or onboarding into unfamiliar codebases.

 ## 🔧 Installation